GAN Compression: Efficient Architectures for Interactive Conditional GANs

 We first analyze the advantage of transforming unpaired conditional GANs into a pseudo paired training setting using the teacher model's output.

-\fig{fig:ablation_unpaired_paired} shows the comparison of performance between the original unpaired training and our pseudo paired training.
+Figure~\ref{fig:horse} and Figure~\ref{fig:ablation_unpaired_paired} show the comparison of performance between the original unpaired training and our pseudo paired training.
 As our computation budget reduces, the quality of images generated by the unpaired training method degrades dramatically, while our pseudo paired training method remains relatively stable.
 The unpaired training requires the model to be strong enough to capture the complicated and ambiguous mapping between the source domain and the target domain.
 Once the mapping is learned, our student model can learn it from the teacher model directly.
 Additionally, the student model can still learn extra information on the real target images from the inherited discriminator.